-The gasoline filter or strainer is of the glass bowl type and is located in the line between the fuel pump and the carburetor.
+The fuel filter is a can-type throw-away filter and is located in the line between the fuel pump and the carburetor.

 The filter element has a large filtering area.
 It is of fine enough material to assure that any particles which pass through it are too small to interfere with the operation of the float needle and seat, and also too small to cause clogging of the smallest passages in the carburetor.
-This element prevents the passage of water under ordinary conditions; however, water or other foreign matter should never be allowed to collect in the bowl until it reaches the lowest part of the filtering element.
-To prevent this possibility, the glass bowl should be visually inspected at each 1000 mile Lubricare period and cleaned if necessary.
-The element should be replaced every 12000 miles for maximum filtering efficiency.
+This filter prevents the passage of water under ordinary conditions.
+The filter should be replaced every 24000 miles for maximum filtering efficiency.
 See paragraph 1-1.